-Alongside legislation, regulation and taxation, communication is one of the four main levers of policy delivery.
-Communications seeks to understand, inform, create dialogue with, and influence the citizen, so that trust, respect and confidence are built; policy and service development is better informed; outcomes are more consistently delivered; and a stronger society is built.
+Alongside legislation, regulation and taxation, communication is one of the 4 main levers of policy delivery.
+Communications seek to understand, inform, create dialogue with, and influence the citizen, so that trust, respect and confidence are built, policy and service development is better informed, outcomes are more consistently delivered and a stronger society is built.

 Guidelines, policies and templates

 To ensure the community is effectively engaged on government policies and initiatives, all marketing communications activities must comply with relevant government guidelines, policies and approval processes.

 Communications and marketing

 Following a government decision in August 2021, and an extensive consultation and procurement process, the Government of South Australia entered into a whole of government contract for media monitoring services with the provider Streem, in November 2021.
 Agencies across government commenced onboarding to the service in January 2022.

 The contract, which is centrally-coordinated by the Department of the Premier and Cabinet, allows for any government agencies that require media monitoring to gain access to the service, with their financial contribution determined based on the model approved by government.